-There are 31 spectacular UNESCO World Heritage Sites in the United Kingdom.
+There are more than 30 spectacular UNESCO World Heritage Sites in the United Kingdom.
 They comprise some of the most spectacular and memorable cultural sites in Europe, and attract many tourists every year.
 Sites such as Stonehenge and Blenheim Castle are iconic British locations, as are the Tower of London and the Dorset and East Devon Coastline.
 Other, lesser known sites, such as Giant’s Causeway and Causeway Coast (in Ireland) and Heart of Neolithic Orkney (in Scotland) are equally impressive.

 The complete list of Britain’s World Heritage Sites includes seventeen in England, five in Scotland, one shared between the boundary of England and Scotland (Hadrian’s Wall), three in Wales, and one in Northern Ireland.
 The sites have all been recognised as places of cultural or national importance by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 Drawing travellers from all over the world, these spectacular sites still retain their startling power.
 Odyssey Traveller incorporates visits to many of these sites in our UK tours, using knowledgeable local guides as well as expert tour leaders to ensure that our groups get the most out of their experiences.

 This article details some of the most spectacular UNESCO Sites (many of which are included in our tours).
 It provides information about their history and formation, as well as giving a sense of what travellers can look forward to when they visit these breathtaking British icons.